Back to California

 What This Bill Does

-• Requires the California Department of Justice and local prosecutors to form partnerships to enforce these rules.
+• This bill would require the Department of Justice and local district attorneys prosecutors to establish partnerships to enforce those provisions.

 Limits and Unknowns